 docker-engine

-If none of these packages are installed, DNF will report that there is nothing to remove.
-However, this is expected on fresh installations.
-Importantly, the contents of /var/lib/docker/, including images, containers, volumes, and networks, remain preserved during this removal process.
+If none of these packages are installed, DNF reports that there is nothing to remove.
+The contents of /var/lib/docker/ (images, containers, volumes, and networks) remain intact during this removal.

 sudo dnf upgrade --refresh